dolla-consortium/consensus-proposing/packages/packaging/README.md

 - Execute the pipeline + load the [junctions](#junction) in the EventStore Microservice
 - Put the Microservice back in HealthCheck mode if any Exception bubbles up in the pipeline during execution.

-N.B : Microservice configuration and Deployment Logic are defined in [Zeus](../zeus/)
+N.B : Microservice configuration and Deployment Logic (Locally/Simulated/Production etc...) are defined in the package [Zeus](../zeus/)
 </div>

 # Pipeline